 Necklace with gold (Senegal), glass beads from Murano and iron beads from Mali

 Systematic collecting isn’t a domestic pastime.
 Rather, it is an activity that requires going out into the world.
 Travel is a part of this, whether rummaging in markets or exploring the desert sands of Mauritania or beaches of Gorée, the island where Crespin now lives.
 However, the actual artistic act, the stringing of the beads, requires a great deal of leisure and space.
 At the table on the terrace of her home, the artist makes decisions: she considers, experiments with, and dismisses possibilities before coming up with solutions.
 Aesthetic solutions—and failures— are immediately apparent.
 Why does the little Nigerian chieftain bead fit with the coral, why the lion’s teeth with the stones?
 Which things don’t fit, and for what reasons?
 Conclusive answers to such questions cannot be expected from art.
 Ultimate justification is something alien to it, or even contrary.
-Nevertheless, some statements can be made about Crespin’s artistic approach The source materials, whether organic or inorganic in nature, are given.
+Nevertheless, some statements can be made about Crespin’s artistic approach.
+The source materials, whether organic or inorganic in nature, are given.
 Some are ancient, others more recent in date and still others are of indeterminate origin.
 Do differences exist based on the comparative value of materials, such as amber and ebony?
 Is a lion’s tooth more costly than a slave shackle?
 Such questions about value aren’t trivial.
 On the West African coast (and not only there), beads have served as a medium of exchange.
 Whoever picks up Murano glass beads in Africa can be reasonably certain that they were circulated in human trafficking.
-Every thick millefiori or chevron bead that might, with a bit of luck, be found on the beaches of Gorée is a sign of hose people missing from the African continent.
+Every thick millefiori or chevron bead that might, with a bit of luck, be found on the beaches of Gorée is a sign of those people missing from the African continent.

 Chevron beads (from Murano)